mbheir/TTK4235-Embedded-Elevator-Project/README.md

 ## Instructions

 1. Clone the repolistory
-2. To run on the simulator, set SIM=true in Makefile.
-To run on the lab, set SIM=false.
+2. To run on the simulator, set `SIM=true` in Makefile, and run the simulator using `./SimulatorServer`.
 3. Run `make`, to build executable
 4. Run ```./elevator``` to run the executable